Visa Traveler

 • Must arrive and depart from the following airports only – Minsk National Airport, Airport Brest, Airport Gomel, Airport Grodno, Airport Mogilev and Airport Vitebsk.

-• Must not arrive or transit through Russia
+• Must not arrive from, depart to, or transit through Russia

 • Official source: Ministry of Foreign Affairs of the Republic of Belarus